 Transitions – III

 I know a man that worked for a school for many years.
 He was a solid employee.
 He worked hard, was always on time for work, completed his tasks on time, gave extra, volunteered to be on committees, was innovative, prepared for meetings in advance, all of this.
-He applied for several promotions but was never successful.
-He was always passed up for others in the school district.
-One day his boss left the school where he worked and a new administrator came to be the principal.
+He applied for several promotions but was never successful, always passed up for others in the school district.
+One day his boss left the school where he worked, and a new administrator came to be the principal.

 Why did this happen?
-Because during those difficult times he was in training to take on tougher assignments, but it seemed that everyone was against him.
-When those tough times came he reached down into the capacity that he had built in those difficult times and pulled out skills and abilities that others didn’t know he had.
+Because during those difficult times, he was in training to take on more challenging assignments, but it seemed that everyone was against him.
+When those tough times came, he reached down into the capacity he had built in those difficult times and pulled out skills and abilities that others didn’t know he had.
 Those tough times are the transitions in our life that count.
 It is then that the bad times end up good.